muhammad-tamim/JavaScript-notes/README.md

 ## Variables
 A variable is a “named storage” for data.
-We can declare variables to store data by using the keywords:
+We can declare variables to store data by using keywords:

 Note: A keyword is a reserved word that has a special meaning in the language.